sergdekas/rsschool-cv/cv.md

 ## About Me

 I am an HTML coder and a beginner front-end developer.
-I do (specialize in) web page layout for static sites, landing pages, layout layout for CMS with subsequent landing, and I also do HTML layout of e-mail letters.
+I do (specialize in) web page layout for static sites, landing pages, layout for CMS with subsequent landing, and I also do HTML layout of e-mail letters.

 I love beautiful and lightweight websites with a clean and minimalistic design, smart and responsive JS animation, created in compliance with the rules of semantic layout.